sjdv1982/seamless/sphinx/source/explained.md

 First, based on the reactivity explained above.
 You can essentially re-run the entire workflow continuously without much cost, because recomputation only happens if something changes.

 Second, while the workflow remains running, you can always modify it in IPython/Jupyter.
-Both the topology of the workflow and the parameters can be modified.
+Both the topology of the workflow and the inputs can be modified (see "How interactive modification is treated" for details).

 Third, Seamless allows cells to be ***synchronized***.
 There are two mechanisms for this.
 The first mechanism is that during development, cells can be synchronized (mounted) to the file system.
 In this way, you can define a code cell initially in a Jupyter Notebook, but then link it to a source code file under Git version control that you can edit with a standard text editor or IDE.
 The synchronization is two-way, which means that the file contains the cell buffer, and that the cell contains the file checksum.
 During deployment, the file is no longer needed (or used), although the cell buffer must be retrievable from somewhere.

 The other mechanism of synchronization is over HTTP.
 You can expose cells as read-only, allowing their value to be read in the browser (HTTP GET), or as read-write, so that they can be modified (HTTP PUT).
 There is also a websocket port where you can receive notifications from Seamless when a cell has been updated.
-Seamless includes a simple javascript client that uses all of this to synchronize cell values bidirectionally between Seamless and the browser.
+Seamless includes a simple Javascript client that uses all of this to synchronize cell values bidirectionally between Seamless and the browser.
 This is how you build web interfaces that are fundamentally interactive.

 In Seamless, there is no sharp difference between user and programmer.
 All sources of interactivity are treated the same: change of a cell over HTTP, change of a cell linked to the file system, or modification of the entire workflow via IPython.
 From Seamless's point of view, they are all acts of programming, although the user of a web interface normally has a very limited "API" at their disposition.
 You *can* allow actual programming via the web interface, by exposing code cells in read-write mode and link them to textarea editor elements in your HTML page.
 If you really want to.

 Fourth, Seamless aims to be very modifiable.
 For example, you can add support for a new programming language dynamically, while the workflow remains running.
 For another example, there is a web interface generator that you can completely customize or rewrite, again while the workflow remains running.
-Seamless workflows are stored in one or two files that define every modification, including these two examples.
+Seamless workflows are stored in one or two checksum graph files that define every modification, including these two examples.

 ### Using Seamless as a reactive web framework